arismelachroinos/lscript/README.txt

 This is a script that automates many procedures about wifi penetration and hacking.

 Features:
------You dont need to remember commands anymore!!-----
+------You dont need to remember commands anymore!!------
 	Enabling-Disabling interfaces faster
 	Changing Mac faster
 	Anonymizing yourself faster